arnavsx3/net-sentry/docs/architecture.md

 ## Overview

-NetSentry follows a distributed telemetry collection model.
+NetSentry follows a simple telemetry collection model for a strong MVP.

-Go-based agents run active network probes from different locations and send results to a centralized backend.
-The backend stores telemetry, analyzes health patterns, generates alerts, and serves real-time and historical data to a web dashboard.
+Go-based agents run active network probes on a schedule and send results to a centralized backend.
+The backend stores telemetry, applies threshold-based health checks, and serves live and historical data to a web dashboard.

 ## High-Level Components